seano424/tailwind-stories/README.md

 ## Using Instagram Stories as Inspiration
 This example component to mimic the insta stories component without functionality.
 It is just an example component using Tailwind and NextJS.

-This is what the page looks like...
+This is what the component looks like...

 ![image capture of component](./public/images/stories.png)
 # Next.js + Tailwind CSS Example